norepimorphism/imp/docs/architecture.md

 # Architecture

 Oracle follows a frontend-backend design.
-The frontend accepts textual input, which the backend then translates into mathematics and returns the result back to the frontend, where the output is displayed.
+The frontend accepts textual input, which the backend translates into mathematics and returns the result back to the frontend, where the textual and/or graphical output is displayed.

 ![](./backend-model.svg)